Two

 were drilled into the boards, and the new parts were riveted back

 on.
-Some final adjustments were made to the hasps, and everything
+Some final adjustments were made to the hasps until everything

 The repaired